EUR/USD keeps the mixed outlook unchanged – UOB

-FX Strategists at UOB Group expect EUR/USD to remain within the broad 1.0730 and 1.0950 for the time being.
+FX Strategists at UOB Group reiterated the mixed outlook around EUR/USD remains well in place for the time being.

 Key Quotes

+24-hour view: “We expected EUR to ‘drift lower’ yesterday but it rebounded strongly after dropping briefly to a low of 1.0783 (overnight high of 1.0884).
+Despite the rapid bounce, upward momentum has not improved by much and the risk of a sustained advance is not high.
+Overall, EUR could edge higher from here but any advance is viewed as part of a 1.0800/1.0900 range.”

-Next 1-3 weeks: “There is not much to add to our update from Wednesday (06 May, spot at 1.0835).
-As highlighted, the recent sharp but short-lived swings have resulted in a mixed outlook.
-From here, EUR could continue to trade in an erratic manner and within a relatively broad range of 1.0730/1.0950 for a period.”
+Next 1-3 weeks: “We have held the same view since last Wednesday (06 May, spot at 1.0835) wherein the outlook for EUR is mixed.
+We indicated that EUR could trade in an erratic manner and within a broad range of 1.0730/1.0950 for a period.
+The relatively choppy price actions since then reinforce our view.
+In other words, we continue to expect EUR to trade between 1.0730 and 1.0950 for now.”

 Information on these pages contains forward-looking statements that involve risks and uncertainties.
 Markets and instruments profiled on this page are for informational purposes only and should not in any way come across as a recommendation to buy or sell in these assets.
 You should do your own thorough research before making any investment decisions.
 FXStreet does not in any way guarantee that this information is free from mistakes, errors, or material misstatements.
 It also does not guarantee that this information is of a timely nature.
 Investing in Open Markets involves a great deal of risk, including the loss of all or a portion of your investment, as well as emotional distress.
 All risks, losses and costs associated with investing, including total loss of principal, are your responsibility.
 The views and opinions expressed in this article are those of the authors and do not necessarily reflect the official policy or position of FXStreet nor its advertisers.